Does Transliteration Help Multilingual Language Modeling?: Downstream Hyperparameters

-All of our hyperparameters for downstream tasks are presented in Table~\ref{downstream-hyperparameters-tb}.
-The batch size was chosen to be the maximum that fits in memory.
+For the ALBERT models batch size was chosen to be the maximum that fits in memory.
 This was done so that each batch contains approximately the same number of tokens.
 Otherwise the hyperparameters were chosen following the recommendations of \citep{DBLP:conf/iclr/MosbachAK21}.
-On the highly IITP Movie Review, IITP Product Review and MIDAS Discourse we found that this default setting resulted in worse performance compared to the independent baselines.
+On the highly skewed IITP Movie Review, IITP Product Review and MIDAS Discourse we found that this default setting resulted in worse performance compared to the independent baselines.
 So we finetuned the learning rate and classifier dropout on the validation set of these tasks.